IUTSmartMining/ars408_driver/README.md

 ### Interface arguments

-Create a TCP Server and bind to this adddress.
+Create a TCP Server and bind to this address.

 - `ip_address` Default: 192.168.100.9
 - `port` Default: 50000